-Ukraine is looking to strengthen its defense and security ties with the North Atlantic Treaty Organization (NATO) as it prepares to form the organization's first joint alliance.
+Ukraine is looking to strengthen its defense and security ties with the North Atlantic Treaty Organization (NATO) as it prepares to form the organization's first joint organization.

 Ukraine and NATO have agreed on a roadmap for the final stage of establishing JATEC.
 (Source: Ukrinform) |

-According to Ukrinform news agency, on November 18, a delegation from the Ukrainian Ministry of Defense led by Deputy Minister, Brigadier General Anatolii Klochko, attended a meeting with senior NATO representatives, which took place in the Polish city of Bydgoszcz, to discuss the deployment of the Joint Analytical Training and Education Center (JATEC).
+According to Ukrinform news agency, on November 18, a delegation from the Ministry of Defense of Ukraine led by Deputy Minister, Brigadier General Anatolii Klochko, attended a meeting with senior NATO representatives, which took place in the Polish city of Bydgoszcz, to discuss the deployment of the Joint Analytical Education and Training Center (JATEC).

-The sides discussed the implementation of necessary measures to establish the Center, including the approval of legal procedures to ensure Ukraine's participation in the management and decision-making processes of the new organization, and confirmed the intention to launch JATEC in early 2025.
+The sides discussed the implementation of necessary measures to establish the Center, including the approval of legal procedures to ensure Ukraine's participation in management and decision-making processes in the new organization, and confirmed the intention to put JATEC into operation from early 2025.

-The agenda also includes the creation of an information and communications system that would allow secure data exchange and cooperation between Ukraine and NATO.
+The agenda also includes the creation of an information and communication system that would allow secure data exchange and cooperation between Ukraine and NATO.

 Regarding the war, the Kremlin spokesman said on the same day that freezing the conflict in Ukraine along the front line is unacceptable to Russia.